peterdubeau/closer-look/README.md

 ### Server (Back End)

 - A server will be set up in order to host/store product and user information.
-W

 #### ERD Model